Petersfinger Community Solar Array

 The location of the solar array has been moved to the northern end of the field to allow the southern part to be maintained as a wetland habitat.
 During the summer months, the land amongst the solar panels will be used for grazing animals, as it is currently, the creation of features for wetland birds as well as the planting of native hedgerows to maximise biodiversity net gain and minimise the visual impact of the project on the surrounding area.

 How much traffic will this cause in the short & long term?

 The solar farm will take around 3 months to install.
 This might cause some temporary additional traffic whilst installation is taking place however it is unlikely that the solar farm, once installed will create any additional traffic.

 Will I be able to see the solar panels from the A36 or Britford?

 The solar array will not be visible from the A36.

 The solar array will be installed to the north of the field to reduce the visible impact to Birtford in the south.
 The site is well screened by existing trees and hedgerows.
 Further screening has been proposed through new native hedgerow planting.

 Will the proposed solar array result in the loss of agricultural land?

 No. The Agricultural Land Classification (ALC) for the site is grade 4 (the most valuable agricultural land is grade 1).
-Sheep will still be able to graze amongst the panels.
+Grazing animals will still be able to access the land amongst the panels.